Christine Abizaid

-Christine Sandra Abizaid (born 1979) is an American intelligence officer who is the director of the National Counterterrorism Center in the Biden administration.
+Christine Sandra Abizaid (born February 7, 1979) is an American intelligence officer who was the director of the National Counterterrorism Center in the Biden administration from 2021 to 2024, becoming the first woman and first openly gay person to hold the position.

+She previously held roles in the Defense Intelligence Agency, the National Security Council, and the Department of Defense, where she was Deputy Assistant Secretary for Afghanistan, Pakistan, and Central Asia.
+Abizaid also worked in the private sector with Dell and led the Defense Innovation Unit in Texas.

+Appointed by President Joe Biden, her tenure at NCTC included key counter-terrorism efforts, such as the 2022 drone strike on al-Qaeda leader Ayman al-Zawahiri.
+She later stepped down in July 2024.

+She is the daughter of General John Abizaid, former U.S. Central Command commander and U.S. ambassador to Saudi Arabia.

 Education

 Abizaid earned a Bachelor of Arts degree in psychology from the University of California, San Diego (UCSD) and a Master of Arts in international policy studies from Stanford University.

 A soccer player from an early age, Abizaid played forward for the NCAA Division II UC San Diego Tritons women's soccer team.
 Her 36 career assists are the second most for the team all-time.
 During her time with the team, the Tritons were California Collegiate Athletic Association and NCAA champions, and in her senior year she was saluted as "best of the best" by the UCSD Guardian newspaper.